-When we think about the health benefits of foods, it’s usually based around individual nutrients – I should eat more vegies for fibre, I need to drink milk to get calcium for strong bones, I should top up with a protein shake after a workout.
-But new research is suggesting that when it comes to eating well, it’s not single nutrients we should be focusing on – after all, you don’t sit down to a bowl of vitamin B or a plateful of potassium.
+When we think about the health benefits of foods, it’s usually based around individual nutrients: I should eat more vegies for fibre.
+I need dairy to get calcium for stronger bones.
+I should top up with a protein shake after a workout.
+But new research is suggesting that when it comes to eating well, it’s not single nutrients we should be focusing on.
+After all, you don’t sit down to a bowl of vitamin B or a plateful of potassium.
 Instead, it’s the unique combination of nutrients found in foods that can have a positive impact on health.

-In nutrition science circles, there’s a growing recognition of what’s referred to as the “food matrix effect” – foods are made up of nutrients and components that are housed in complex physical structures, or matrices, and it’s how these all interact that can benefit us.
+In nutrition science circles, there’s a growing recognition of what’s referred to as the “food matrix effect”.
+Foods are made up of nutrients and components that are housed in complex physical structures, or matrices.
+It’s how these all interact that can benefit us.

 One of the most studied examples of the food matrix effect is the dairy matrix.
 While the full potential of the food matrix is yet to be fully understood, there’s evidence to show that the dairy food matrix could help to prevent some chronic diseases and support gut health.

-Most people know that milk, cheese and yoghurt are an excellent source of calcium, but dairy naturally contains a whole suite of nutrients, including B vitamins, high-quality protein, iodine, magnesium, potassium, carbs and fatty acids.
-And it’s the unique package of these nutrients in dairy that produces the broad range of health benefits.
+Most people know that milk, cheese and yoghurt are an excellent source of calcium.
+However, dairy naturally contains a whole suite of nutrients, including B vitamins, high-quality protein, iodine, magnesium, potassium, carbs and fatty acids.
+It’s the unique package of these nutrients in dairy that produces the broad range of health benefits.

-Dairy is also high in calcium, and this has been linked with lowering cholesterol, because calcium can help to stop your body from absorbing cholesterol.
+Dairy is also high in calcium.
+This has been linked with lowering cholesterol, because calcium can help to stop your body from absorbing cholesterol.

-In what is probably the best news of all, cheese also gets the tick of approval, thanks to the dairy matrix effect (sadly, cream and butter don’t get a leave pass).
-Although it’s a higher fat food, research has linked cheese with lower rates of metabolic disease.
-Last year, even the Heart Foundation changed its advice on dairy, removing the restriction on eating full-fat milk, cheese and yogurt for Australians without high cholesterol or heart disease.
+In what’s probably the best news of all, cheese also gets a tick of approval.
+This is thanks to the dairy matrix effect (sadly, cream and butter don’t get a leave pass).
+Although it’s a higher-fat food, research has linked cheese with lower rates of metabolic disease.
+Last year, even the Heart Foundation changed its advice.
+It removed the restriction on eating full-fat milk, cheese and yogurt for Australians without high cholesterol or heart disease.

-When communicating messages of nutrition to the public, Dr Crowe says he now rarely talks about nutrients.
+When communicating messages about nutrition to the public, Dr Crowe says he now rarely talks about nutrients.
 Instead, he focuses on dietary patterns or dietary themes.